nugamus/mokuro-library/README.md

 1.  **Download** the latest `MokuroLibrary-Windows.zip` from the **[Releases Page](../../releases)**.
 2.  **Extract** the ZIP file to a folder.
-3. If you are updating, copy the `data` and `uploads` folders into the new version
+3. If you are updating, copy the `data` and `uploads` folders into the new version.
 4.  **Run** `mokuro-library.exe`.
     * A command window will open (don't close it, this is the server).
     * Your library is accessible at `http://localhost:3001`.